Last updated 18 May 2020

 Visiting our sites

-In order to control the spread of the coronavirus we have taken the decision to close all our:
+To help control the spread of the coronavirus we have closed all our:

 - visitor centres

 - mountain bike trails - no maintenance will be carried out on our mountain bike trails until further notice.

 Welsh Government have also passed emergency legislation.
 This requires us, Local Authorities, National Parks and the National Trust to close sites or paths that are:

 - liable to large numbers of people congregating or being in close proximity to each other, or

 - the use of which otherwise poses a high risk to the incidence or spread of infection in its area with the coronavirus.